FrederikHennecke/DeepLearning4NLP/README.md

 ### Schedulers

 Schedulers in general are mechanisms that help adjusting the learning rate dynamically during training, which can lead to better performance and faster convergence.
-Schedulers are useful for escaping the local minima by momentarily increasing the learning rate, preventing overfitting, and efficient training.
+Schedulers are useful for escaping the local minima by momentarily increasing the learning rate, preventing overfiting, and efficient training.
 There are lots of schedule algorithms and we will consider some of them.

 #### Linear Warmup

 The idea behind it is to start with a small learning rate so that the basic features of the data are learned, then gradually increase it in a linear way over a predefined number of steps or epochs.
 After the warmup period, the learning rate transits to another schedule such as constant rate or a decay rate.
 Linear warmup has the benefits of stabilizing the training and avoiding exploding gradients in case of using large batch sizes, large models or large dataset.
 Therefore, it was used by the state-of-the-art LLM research ([BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding:](https://arxiv.org/pdf/1810.04805), [Attention Is All You Need](https://arxiv.org/pdf/1706.03762)).
-We implemented the hyperparameters parameters of the scheduler from the first link (Delvin, et al.).
+We implemented the hyper-parameters parameters of the scheduler from the first link (Delvin, et al.).

-##### Exprimental results
+##### Experimental results

 We applied the linear warmup scheduler on the single SST task combined with a Bidirectional LSTM (BiLSTM) layer on top of BERT.
-We set the scheduler hyperparameters `num_train_steps = len(sst_train_dataloader) * num_train_epochs` and `num_warmup_steps = 0` as the default.
+We set the scheduler hyper-parameters `num_train_steps = len(sst_train_dataloader) * num_train_epochs` and `num_warmup_steps = 0` as the default.
 This achieved a relatively higher performance than the baseline.

 #### Plateau